-The 2010 Silver Eagle was first available as a bullion coin on January 19, 2010.
-Although the status of collector versions of the coin were in doubt for much of the year, the US mint eventually confirmed the availability of the 2010 Proof Silver Eagle and began accepting orders on November 19, 2010.
+The 2010 Silver Eagle (Buy on eBay) was first available as a bullion coin on January 19, 2010.
+Although the status of collector versions of the coin were in doubt for much of the year, the US mint eventually confirmed the availability of the 2010 Proof Silver Eagle (Buy on eBay) and began accepting orders on November 19, 2010.

 The initial availability of the bullion coins took place later than usual.
 Typically, coins bearing the forthcoming year’s date are produced in November or December of the preceding year.
 This allows authorized purchasers to place orders for the coins in December for delivery in the first week of January.
 Amidst a resurgence in demand for bullion coins, the US Mint continued production of 2009-dated coins through year end.
 This resulted in a delay of the full scale production of 2010-dated coins, pushing back the release schedule.

 For about eight months, the available supply of 2010 Silver Eagles remained short of meeting full public demand.
 As such, the bullion coins remained subject to the US Mint’s allocation program, which rationed the available supply of amongst the authorized purchaser network.

 The end of the allocation program on September 2, 2010 signaled hope for the collector versions of the coin.
 These offerings had been canceled in the previous year since the US Mint was required by law to produce bullion coins in quantities sufficient to meet public demand.
 Since full demand was not met, the Mint sourced all incoming precious metals blanks to the production of bullion coins, foregoing production of collector coins, which were not legally mandated.